Ricky Wellard: Cambridge United

 Wellard signed a two-year contract with The U's on 18 May 2012 following his release from AFC Wimbledon earlier in the month.
 U's boss Jez George was quick to snap up the midfielder early in the summer transfer window in a deal which saw the Londoner return to the Abbey Stadium on a permanent basis following a popular loan spell back in February 2011.

 In November 2012, he joined Conference South side Salisbury City on a one-month loan deal.

 Salisbury City

 After a successful loan spell at Salisbury, he returned permanently, signing a contract until the end of the 2013–14 season.
 He featured in the squad regularly, and scored a vital free kick in the Conference South play-off final against Dover Athletic.

 Sutton United

 He signed for Sutton United in July 2014, and made his debut against Winchester City in a pre-season friendly.

 Welling United

 In May 2015, he signed for National League side Welling United on a free transfer.

 Wealdstone

 In 2016, he signed for Wealdstone.
 He left the club in May 2018.

 Bedfont

 On 25 December 2019, Wellard moved to Bedfont Sports.

 Farnham Town

 In July 2023, Wellard joined Combined Counties Football League Premier Division South club Farnham Town.
+Alongside his later work in academies, Wellard has also been involved with AF Global’s Trinity Elite football programme in the South West.